Two-dimensional total absorption spectroscopy with conditional generative adversarial networks: Machine Learning Methods

 where $n$ is the number of examples in our training set $\mathcal{T}$, $P$ denotes the set of all patches and $D_{\pi}$ is the score assigned by the discriminator to patch $\pi$.

-We base our generator $G$ on the UNet autoencoder to match the network's output dimensionality to that of the input \cite{Ronneberger2015}.
-UNet has been shown to be both computationally efficient and effective at image translation problems \cite{Ronneberger2015} and was also used in the original \pixtopix~system \cite{Isola2016}.
+The generator $G$ is a modified implementation of the UNet autoencoder \cite{Ronneberger2015}.
+UNet-style architectures have been shown to be both computationally efficient and effective at image translation problems \cite{Ronneberger2015}, and a similar variation was used in the original \pixtopix~system \cite{Isola2016}.
 Our generator deviates from the traditional cGAN formulation in one key way: since our mapping problem is completely deterministic (i.e., there is exactly one unfolded matrix $i'$ that corresponds to an input matrix $i$), we eliminate the noise vector $\mathbf{z}$ as an input to the generator, so that $G$ simply maps elements of $I$ to elements of $I'$.